6004th Air Intelligence Service Squadron: Foundation and operations

 In January 1952, after repeated requests, a confidential fund of 30,000,000 won per month was established for the squadron's intelligence needs.
 By this time, Americans made up only 5.7% of the detachment's 665 personnel.
 Korean civilians made up 72.3% of the detachment's strength, with the remainder being Korean Air Force troops.
 By July 1952, the American head count totaled 58; the other 900 members of the Detachment were Korean.
 By this time, the squadron had 23 espionage teams working in the communist rear areas, increasing the difficulty of the squadron's tasks.
 A typical team would have one American adviser to the Korean commanding officer.
 One difficulty of this position carrying an officer's responsibilities was that it was often filled by an enlisted airman.
 One unusual difficulty was that the agents on the teams would rather fight than spy after insertion.

 By the spring of 1952, the 6004th was heavily involved in supporting the South Korean guerrilla forces dispersed on offshore islands off both coasts of North Korea.
 Major Nichols requested 14 boats of varying sizes be supplied to the unit.
 The squadron became desperate enough for watercraft that an officer was tasked with finding sunken vessels to salvage for the unit's use.

 On 10 July 1952, Fifth Air Force activated its Air Targets Division.
 The 6004th would be the primary contributor to the target data base.
 The squadron was generating 600 to 900 intelligence reports per month.

 By August 1952, Detachment 2 had five shallow water Korean fishing boats operational among the North Korean offshore islands.
 It was a prescient move, as by the end of 1952, airborne insertions had become virtual suicide missions.
 By that time, the Detachment 2 fleet had swelled to 30 vessels of all sizes and purposes.
 By now, it included three Japanese fishing boats acquired through military channels, as well as the salvaged and scrounged craft.

 On 6 August, Detachment 3 was activated.
 Detachment 3 formed an escape and evasion (E&E) network.
-They experimented with flying pickups of agents by Douglas C-47s a la the McGuire rig.
+They experimented with flying pickups of agents by Douglas C-47s using the McGuire rig.
 However, Detachment 3's effort was hampered by lack of radios with the Air Force's aircraft emergency frequency and bureaucratically blocked by the CIA's primacy in E&E.